-The vast majority of attacks on Metrobank originated geographically from the following Top 10 countries: United States, Panama, China, Netherlands, Germany, Republic of Korea, Taiwan, Colombia, Brazil and Hong Kong listed in order of frequency.
+The vast majority of attacks on Metrobank originated geographically from the following Top 10 countries: United States, Panama, China, Brazil, Netherlands, Germany, Taiwan, Vietnam, Turkey, and Republic of Korea listed in order of frequency.
 The attacks that we observed are happening to companies all around the world.
 Geographic borders offer little or no protection against cyber-attacks, in fact just the opposite is true offering more opportunity for anyone to carry out an attack.